smagr173/javascript-countdown-end-of-day/README.md

-# Mail2Mail
+# Countdown to end of day
-Get notified via email when your mail or packages arrive<br/>
+Simple JavaScript example that displays the amount of time left until the start of the next day<br/>
-- Implemented using HTML, CSS, PHP, and JavaScript
+- Implemented using built-in Date and setInterval functions
-- Utilized PHPMailer (public repository) for email features
+- Demonstrates knowledge of plain vanilla JavaScript

 ```javascript
 // The end of the current day in UTC format, includes the day of month, etc